Firebombing: Tactics

 In its attacks on Japan, the USAAF abandoned its precision bombing method that was used in Europe before and adopted a policy of saturation bombing, using incendiaries to burn Japanese-held cities including Wuhan, and the cities of the Japanese home islands.
 These tactics were used to devastating effect with many urban areas burned out.
 The first incendiary raid by B-29 Superfortress bombers was against Kobe on 4 February 1945, with 69 B-29s arriving over the city at an altitude of 24500 to 27000 ft, dropping 152 tons of incendiaries and 14 tons of fragmentation bombs to destroy about 57.4 acre.
 The next mission was another high altitude daylight incendiary raid against Tokyo on 25 February when 172 B-29s destroyed around 643 acre of the snow-covered city, dropping 453.7 tons of mostly incendiaries with some fragmentation bombs.
 Changing to low-altitude night tactics to concentrate the fire damage while minimizing the effectiveness of fighter and artillery defenses, the Operation Meetinghouse raid carried out by 279 B-29s raided Tokyo again on the night of 9/10 March, dropped 1,665 tons of incendiaries from altitudes of 5000 to 9000 ft, mostly using the 500 lb E-46 cluster bomb which released 38 M-69 oil-based incendiary bombs at an altitude of 2500 ft.
 A lesser number of M-47 incendiaries was dropped: the M-47 was a 100 lb jelled-gasoline and white phosphorus bomb which ignited upon impact.

 In the first two hours of the raid, 226 of the attacking aircraft or 81% unloaded their bombs to overwhelm the city's fire defenses.
 The first to arrive dropped bombs in a large X pattern centered in Tokyo's working class district near the docks; later aircraft simply aimed near this flaming X. Approximately 15.8 sqmi of the city were destroyed and 100,000 people are estimated to have died in the resulting conflagration, more than the immediate deaths of either the atomic bombings of Hiroshima or Nagasaki.
 After this raid, the USAAF continued with low-altitude incendiary raids against Japan's cities, destroying an average of 40% of the built-up area of 64 of the largest cities.

+Legality and ethics

+Prior to 1980, when Protocol III of the UN Convention on Conventional Weapons was signed, international law did not directly address incendiary weapons.
+Signatory states to Protocol III are bound by which governs the use of incendiary weapons: